The Vinelander: History

+Introduction of The Sunraysia

+From 15 February 1987 The Vinelander was altered to only operate on Thursdays, Fridays and Sundays, with The Sunraysia working on other days; V/Line projected that this would result in a 10 per cent increase in Mildura line patronage.
+At the time the train service was competing with V/Line's own bus services, as well as six flights per day.
+The new arrangement included reduction of the day trains from four to three sitting carriages, and combined with the removal of the sleeping cars this gave a net capacity reduction of 400 seats/berths each way per week.
+The change also coincided with a reversal of the train marshalling, with the D luggage vans now at the Mildura end of the train and the Motorail wagons now at the Melbourne end.

+Demise

 The last Vinelander service ran on 12 September 1993, following cutbacks imposed by the Kennett Government.
 A service review was announced by the incoming Bracks Government in 2000, in part due to the independent member for Mildura, Russell Savage, backing the formation of a minority Labor government after the 1999 Victorian state election.
 However, the service never returned.

 Withdrawal

 The withdrawal of The Vinelander in 1993 occurred under controversial circumstances.
 Two days before the service was scheduled to be axed, intending passengers were on the platform at Spencer Street station, ready to board the train to Mildura, when it was announced that it had been cancelled due to a landslide along the track.
 Despite the very short notice of the cancellation, buses were conveniently available as an alternative.
 Suspicions about the supposed landslide story were aroused when it was noted that it hadn't blocked the Melbourne-bound Vinelander that same evening.

 A leaked document from the train controllers working that evening also aroused suspicion, and an investigation revealed that the story about the landslide was a hoax.

 V/Line management failed to give any clear explanation for their actions and it is widely believed that the sudden cancellation of the final Vinelander service was done to avoid protests planned for the officially-announced withdrawal of the service a couple of days later, such as had occurred earlier at Bairnsdale.